Boardman-ottaway River

 Planning for the future

 The Boardman River Watershed Prosperity Plan (brochure) was approved by EGLE and EPA in 2019.
 In addition to the required watershed plan components, the Prosperity Plan reflects economic and community development needs in the watershed, focuses on its long-term protection, and addresses the issues of business and job creation.
-The Prosperity Plan states that the Boardman River and its tributaries are largely meeting water quality standards for designated uses, except for Kids Creek.
+The Prosperity Plan states that the Boardman-Ottaway River and its tributaries are largely meeting water quality standards for designated uses, except for Kids Creek.
 While there have been historical inputs of toxic pollutants and thermal modifications from the dams, the highest priority sources of pollution or other stressors that currently affect or could affect the Boardman River watershed are sediment, nutrients, loss of habitat, and pathogens.
 Major sources for these priority pollutants include lack of riparian buffers, development (including suburban sprawl), stormwater runoff, aging and failing septic systems, fertilizer use, and livestock in streams.

-In 2018, the Traverse City Downtown Development Authority, in cooperation with a community-led Leadership Team, began a process to develop a comprehensive plan for the 1.6 miles of the Boardman River that flows through downtown Traverse City.
-The Lower Boardman River Unified Plan includes a collective vision for the lower Boardman River and describes the land use policy recommendations, best practices for development, and physical improvement plans for achieving that vision.
+In 2018, the Traverse City Downtown Development Authority, in cooperation with a community-led Leadership Team, began a process to develop a comprehensive plan for the 1.6 miles of the Boardman-Ottaway River that flows through downtown Traverse City.
+The Lower Boardman River Unified Plan includes a collective vision for the lower Boardman-Ottaway River and describes the land use policy recommendations, best practices for development, and physical improvement plans for achieving that vision.

 With the Boardman River Dams Ecosystem and Restoration Project complete, over three dozen representatives of local organizations and jurisdictions participated in a discussion about what’s next for the Boardman-Ottaway River.
 This discussion validated the need for a coordinated network of expertise, resources, and leadership to accomplish big things, so the Boardman-Ottaway River Network was formed.
 This network is dedicated to the preservation, protection, restoration, cultural significance, and sustainable use of the Boardman-Ottaway River and its watershed and acknowledges the significance of the Boardman River Watershed Prosperity Plan.